rohe/oidctest/docs/OIDCtesting/OPtest/overview.rst

 --------------------------------

-There are 2 basic ways of configuring a test instance, either you use the web interface provided or you can instead be content with using the REST interface.
+There are 2 basic ways of configuring a test instance, either you use the web interface provided or you can instead be content with using the RESTish interface.

 * How to configure a test instance using the :ref:`web interface`